tiger%20and%20me%20for%20resume%201a

 Technical expertise

-Saline hydrocarbon and metal systems are characterised by interwoven associations of fluid crossflows, salt alteration and carbonate porosity evolution.
+Interwoven associations of fluid crossflows, salt alteration, and carbonate porosity evolution characterise saline hydrocarbon and metal systems.
 These subsurface overprints are generally less intense in siliciclastic sediments.
-Still, productive geometries in a sandstone reservoir can be complicated, especially if tied to the coming and going of saline cements.
+Still, productive geometries in a sandstone reservoir can be complicated, especially if they are tied to the coming and going of saline cements.
 Much reservoir or ore quality in these systems is not a response to depositional geometries but to the timing of multistage diagenetic overprints.

 Skills